phetsims/phet-info/doc/phet-software-design-patterns.md

     // {number} age in years
     age: required(config.age),

-    favoriteColor: null // {Color|null} favorite Color, if any
+    favoriteColor: null, // {Color|null} favorite Color, if any
-    favoritCar: null // {Car|null} favorite Car, if any }, config );
+    favoriteCar: null // {Car|null} favorite Car, if any }, config );

   // Any further validations should be handled after the config object